Measure Theory and Lebesgue Integration; Metric Spaces and Contraction Mapping Theorem, Normed Spaces; Banach Spaces; Hilbert Spaces.

 This course is a continuation of Math 485/548.
 It introduces the student to modern continuous time mathematical finance.
 The major objective of the course is to present main mathematical methodologies and models underlying the area of financial engineering, and, in particular, those that provide a formal analytical basis for valuation and hedging of financial securities.

-This course is concerned with the design and implementation of trading strategies.
-In particular, it covers the mean-variance portfolio selection problem, utility maximization, pairs trading, market making, and optimal liquidation.
-The analysis includes such important features as: the construction and usage of predictive signals, finding a tradeoff between risk and return, accounting for transaction costs and market impact.
-The available mathematical tools and models are presented in each case, and they include: methods for solving constrained optimization problems, stochastic control and dynamic programming principle, time-series analysis.
-An important part of the course is the implementation of trading algorithms via Python, using real market data.
+This course is concerned with the design and implementation of optimal trading strategies.
+In particular, it covers the mean-variance portfolio selection problem, utility maximization, statistical arbitrage and pairs trading, market making, and the optimal liquidation problem.
+The analysis includes such important features as: the construction and usage of predictive signals, finding a trade-off between risk and return, accounting for transaction costs, and market impact.
+The available mathematical tools and models are presented in each case, and they include: methods for solving constrained optimization problems, stochastic control and the Hamilton-Jacobi-Bellman equation, hidden Markov models, arrival processes, PCA, and time-series analysis.
+An important part of the course is the implementation of trading algorithms on a computer, using both simulated and real market data.
 (3-0-3)

 The course covers basics of the modern interest rate modeling and fixed income asset pricing.
 The main goal is to develop a practical understanding of the core methods and approaches used in practice to model interest rates and to price and hedge interest rate contingent securities.
 The emphasis of the course is practical rather than purely theoretical.
 A fundamental objective of the course is to enable the students to gain a hands-on familiarity with and understanding of the modern approaches used in practice to model interest rate markets.